Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/2_FirstSteps.md

 ![CollisionAvoidanceLength](../Images/CALength.png)

-Next, open the MAIN Pout file within PLC and modify the number of movers in the XTS declaration `FB_XTS<6>` by changing the value in the brackets.
+Next, open the MAIN POU file within PLC and modify the number of movers in the XTS declaration `FB_XTS<6>` by changing the value in the brackets.

 ![NumberOfMovers](../Images/GettingStarted/NumberOfMovers.png)